dzaima/CBQN/README.md

 All of the above will go through build.bqn.
 If that causes problems, `make o3-makeonly` or `make c-makeonly` can be used.
 These still enable REPLXX by default, but do not support Singeli.
 Furthermore, these targets don't support some of the build flags that the others do.

+## Limitations

+- The current default is to use unsigned 32-bit integers for array lengths, limiting array size to about 2^32 elements.
+This can be switched to 64-bit via `usz=64`, but will have limited effect as some builtins don't have implementations for indices larger than 32-bit (search functions, `⊔`, `/𝕩`, `/⁼𝕩` & similar).
+Additionally, some things may fail even before 2^31 and may even crash CBQN.

+- Throwing & catching errors will leak memory: the garbage collector has no way to scan for objects on the C stack, and checks for objects with an incorrect reference count (comparing to the expected from other heap objects / GC roots) to estimate that.
+Error catching is implemented as a `longjmp`, thus making the GC permanently think those are still on the C stack.
+Between REPL lines, a full GC can run (as then there's a guarantee of no BQN code being mid-execution), but that doesn't apply to any other context.

+- Freeing highly nested objects will crash: object freeing is done recursively, and there is nothing preventing arbitrarily-nested objects.

 ## Requirements

 CBQN requires either gcc or clang as the C compiler (it defaults to `clang` as things are primarily optimized for it, but a `CC=cc` make arg can be added to use the default system compiler), and, optionally, libffi for `•FFI`, and C++ (requires ≥C++11; defaults to `c++`, override with `CXX=your-c++`) for replxx.